 (Second from right) Business Management (Communication Management) & Social Science (Sociology) student Wong Jing Ting

-Final year Business Management (Communication Management) & Social Science (Sociology) student Wong Jing Ting, for example, was able to attend the University of Oxford’s summer programme at Exeter College in 2019 in the UK on an exchange programme.
+Final year Business Management (Communication Management) & Social Science (Sociology) student Wong Jing Ting, for example, was able to attend the University of Oxford’s summer programme at Exeter College in 2019 in the UK.

 “It was an opportunity to learn under a vastly different teaching pedagogy.
 The experience forced me to adapt to a different style of learning and at the same time, allowed me to dive deep into subjects that I was also interested in beyond those within my required modules,” shares Jing Ting.